avsprashant/Dummy/README.md

 This is a sample NodeJS app which prints Hey There and inserts a value in DB.

 Pre-req:
 Docker image built and pushed to avsprashant/nodeapp repo.
-Application file is index.js only. minikube start # start cluster first
+Application file is index.js and index-db.js minikube start # start cluster first

 Deployment Steps: